dakshgautam1/raft-java/README.md

 ## Project Milestones & Roadmap

 ### Upcoming Tasks
-- [ ] Implement `handleAppendEntryResponse`.
-This function is responsible for handling the `handleAppendEntry` response from the followers.

 ### Completed Tasks
 - [x] Basic setup with maven.
 The aim is to make sure that the jar is created successfully with all the third party dependencies.
 Not just build but also be able to run it successfully.